pixee/docs/docs/codemods/python/pixee_python_use-generator.md

 ---
-title: Use Generator Expressions Instead of List Comprehensions
+title: "Use Generator Expressions Instead of List Comprehensions"
 sidebar_position: 1
 ---